marinamadaras/CHIPxDeception/README.md

 A second configuration file that will be generated is `setup.env`.
 This environment file contains the url/port mappings for the modules, which are derived from their respective compose files.
 This is how the modules know how to reach each other.
 The mapping uses the following convention: `MODULE_NAME_CONVERTED_TO_CAPS_AND_UNDERSCORES=<module-name>:<module-port>`.

+Finally, every module also has its own `config.env` which will be copied from the default values in their `config.env.default` file.
+This `config.env` file is not tracked by git, so it is a good place to store things like API keys that modules may need.
+They will be available within the container as an environment variable.

 Full command overview for the `chip.sh` script:

-- `chip.sh` (*without args*): generates the `core-modules.yaml` file if it doesn't exist, and then generates `setup.env` containing the module mappings. `setup.env` will always be overwritten if it already exists.
+- `chip.sh` (*without args*): generates the `core-modules.yaml` file if it doesn't exist from `core-modules.yaml.default`, and then generates `setup.env` containing the module mappings. `setup.env` will always be overwritten if it already exists.
 This also takes place for any of the subcommands.
+It also generates `config.env` for any module that didn't have it yet, from their `config.env.default`.
+Configs are not git-tracked, only their defaults are.

 - `chip.sh start [module name ...]`: builds and starts the system pre-configured with the current core modules specified in `core-modules.yaml` and their dependencies, or starts specific modules and their dependencies given by name and separated by spaces.